peterhinch/micropython-font-to-py/README.md

 object with appropriate constructor arguments such as the metrics of the specific font.
 When the user program needs to display a string it passes the instance to the device driver.
-The instance exposes appropriate font metrics defined in pixels and a ``get_ch()`` method.
+The instance exposes appropriate font metrics (defined in pixels) and a ``get_ch()`` method.
 The latter provides fast access to the bytes corresponding to an individual character together with character specific metrics.

-All fixed width characters include blank bits after the character bits to define the width.
-By default variable pitch characters include blank "advance" bits to provide correct spacing between characters.
-These may optionally be omitted from the data with the -n argument.
-In this instance the driver may supply them: the number of bits to be supplied is stored in byte 1 of the character data.
+Fixed width characters include blank bits after the character bits to pad out the width.
+Variable pitch characters include a small number of blank "advance" bits to provide correct spacing between characters.

 ## The PyFont class